 Hydrogen is of interest to many energy system stakeholders.
 Electricity distribution network operators (DNOs) – the folk that make sure electricity can reliably get from the power station to your home – are just one such group that hydrogen may be of relevance to.
 A number of DNOs across the UK currently have to occasionally curtail renewable output since they don’t always have the grid capacity to move the electricity from solar and wind farms to places where the electricity can be used.
 There may be potential for DNOs to make use of this curtailed low carbon energy to produce hydrogen using electrolysers.
-Delta-ee is currently helping Western Power Distribution (WPD), a DNO that covers most of Wales and the Midlands, explore the viability of this option.
+Delta-EE has previously helped Western Power Distribution (WPD), a DNO that covers most of Wales and the Midlands, explore the viability of this option.

 In theory, electrolysers could help if deployed on parts of the electricity network where there are constraints by acting as dynamic loads to soak up excess renewable energy.
 They would then convert the otherwise to be wasted electricity into useful hydrogen.

-The project we are doing for WPD is called ‘Heat and Fleet’.
+The project we have done for WPD is called ‘Heat and Fleet’.
 As the name suggests, the goal is to see if there is a business (or use) case for WPD to use the hydrogen generated from the electrolyser to run a fleet and heat (and power) some of their facilities.

-This is a really exciting project that draws on lots of Delta-ee’s new energy expertise.
+This was a really exciting project that draws on lots of Delta-EE’s new energy expertise.
 It is great to be working with our valued clients, such as WPD, to explore innovative ways to embrace the energy transition and solve some of the emerging challenges facing the energy sector in the quest to decarbonise.